KalaayPT/Profit-Taker-Guide/advanced/riven-guide.md

 **Calculated with S grades.
 Grades matter and usually need to be around B or higher.**

- - Any combination of **CC** with elec,cold,dtc,cd,dmg on a 3 positive 1 negative riven works if the roll is high enough.
+ - Any combination of **CC** with Elec,Cold,DTC,CD,DMG on a 3 positive 1 negative riven works if the roll is high enough.
  - All rivens need the Mech Intrinsic and Damage Blessing to oneshot.
- - The only combination that is not viable is cc cold elec -.
+ - The only combination that is not viable is CC Cold Elec -.
  - You can use the [Archgun Calc](https://calc.profit-taker.com) to check whether your Riven oneshots.

 :::tip Note: